 If a convicted person does not have a criminal record, particularly one that includes a history of violent crimes, then it is possible that incarceration time will be waived in place of a probationary period.

 If you are charged with menacing in Colorado, especially felony menacing, it is in your best interests to seek legal counsel and begin working on your defense with your lawyer immediately.

 There are many different possible defenses to felony menacing depending on your circumstances.
 Some of these defenses include:

 - Lack of a deadly weapon;

 - Lack of fear of serious bodily injury;

 - Lack of any confrontation with the alleged victim.

 Sometimes, comments and remarks are construed in a way to mean something other than what a person intends, and other times, an alleged victim may claim that they were threatened as a way to get revenge on the defendant.
-Our lawyers will assess the details of your case and help you to build your defense.
+Defense attorney Miller Leonard will assess the details of your case and work to build the best possible defense.

-Call Our Law Firm Today if You Have Been Charged with Felony Menacing in Colorado
+Contact Miller Leonard Today if You Have Been Charged with Menacing in Colorado

 At the law office of Miller Leonard, PC, our experienced Colorado criminal defense lawyer is ready to start working on your case today.
 Our law firm was formed with the intent of providing qualified services to those in need – if you are facing felony menacing charges, you need a team who cares about you.
-Reach us today by calling our law office directly, or send us a message telling us more about your case.
+Reach us today by calling us at (720) 613-8783, or send us a message to tell us more about your case.